Table of Contents

 Definition of Standby Letter of Credit

-A Standby Letter of Credit is a document that provides a guarantee to the beneficiary that if due to any circumstances, the importer is unable to pay; the bank will make the payment to the beneficiary i.e. the exporter.
+A Standby Letter of Credit is a document that provides a guarantee to the beneficiary that, if due to any circumstances, the importer is unable to pay, then the bank will make the payment to the beneficiary, i.e., the exporter.

-Let us understand the concept of Standby Letter of Credit with the help of an example.
+Let’s try to understand the concept of Standby Letter of Credit with the help of the following example.

 Example of Standby Letter of Credit

-Niya Ltd., an exporter from India received an order to supply goods to John Ltd., an American company.
-Niya Ltd. wants an assurance from John Ltd. that it would make a timely payment for the goods.
-Obliging to the request of Niya Ltd., John Ltd. issued a Standby Letter of Credit in favour of Niya Ltd. In this case, if due to any circumstances John Ltd. fails to make the payment to Niya Ltd., the Indian company can claim the credit on the Standby Letter of Credit.
-Thus, the Standby Letter of Credit acts as an assurance to the exporter that he would be paid for the export of goods.
+Niya Ltd., an exporter from India, received an order to supply goods to John Ltd., an American company.
+Niya Ltd. wants an assurance from John Ltd. that it will make timely payment for the goods.
+Obliging to the request of Niya Ltd., John Ltd. issued a Standby Letter of Credit in favor of Niya Ltd. In this case, if due to any circumstances John Ltd. fails to make the payment to Niya Ltd., the Indian company can claim the credit on the Standby Letter of Credit.
+Thus, the Standby Letter of Credit acts as an assurance to the exporter that he will be paid for the export of goods.

-The concept of Standby Letter of Credit is often confused with the Letter of Credit.
-However, there is some difference between the two:
+The concept of a Standby Letter of Credit is often confused with a Letter of Credit.
+However, there are some differences between the two:

 Standby Letter of Credit vs. Letter of Credit

-Letter of Credit is a credit document that is used to make payment to the beneficiary on the fulfillment of contractual obligations.
-However, Standby Letter of Credit is a standby payment mode that can be used by the beneficiary only when the purchaser fails to make him the payment due to any reason.
+A Letter of Credit is a credit document used to make payment to the beneficiary upon the fulfillment of contractual obligations.
+However, a Standby Letter of Credit is a standby payment mode that can only be used by the beneficiary when the purchaser fails to make the payment for any reason.

-Standby Letter of Credit is of two types:
+A Standby Letter of Credit comes in two types: